Spanish meatballs, albondigas, or tapas; these are the best meatballs in tomato sauce I’ve ever had, Spanish food at its best.

 How to cook Spanish meatballs?

-- Mix all the ingredients with your hand in a large mixing bowl.
+- Step #1: Mix all the ingredients in a bowl.

-- They will not be completely cooked through at this stage; you will continue cooking them in the sauce later.
+They won't be fully cooked at this stage, as you'll finish cooking them in the sauce later.

-- Add some oil and fry the cook onion until translucent.
+- Step #4: Add some oil to the same pan and cook the onion until translucent.
 Add the garlic and stir it shortly.

-- Add the remaining ingredients (don’t forget the fennel – as mentioned above, it makes the sauce perfect).
+- Step #5: Add the remaining ingredients.
 You might add 1 teaspoon of sugar to counterbalance the acidity of the tomatoes.

-- Simmer on medium-low heat for about 20 minutes.
+- Step #6: Simmer on medium-low heat for about 20 minutes.
 The sauce should be slightly thickened.

-- You can even freeze the leftovers.
-Keep in airtight containers; they will be fine for at least 1-2 months in the freezer.
+You can also freeze the Spanish meatballs in airtight containers, where they'll be fine for at least 2-3 months.
+Defrost them overnight in the refrigerator and reheat thoroughly.

 How to serve Spanish albondigas?

-- Or you can have them as a main dish over rice or noodles.
+You can also have them as a main dish over rice or noodles.
 Mashed potatoes would be great as well.
-As a main dish, the albondigas with sauce would be enough for 4 people.
+The albondigas with sauce would be enough for four people.

 What to serve at a tapas dinner?